-Wensum Monitoring was set up by Pensthorpe Conservation Trust to support our survey and sightings work across the Wensum Valley.
-This includes our work with the Upper Wensum Cluster Farm Group (UWCFG) to assist and coordinate the data collection for baseline and ongoing surveys across the 6000 hectares of the Group’s land.
-The flagship species for the UWCFG is the turtle dove therefore one of our aims is to map the occurrence of this fast-declining species along with other priority farmland and woodland species including grey partridge, lapwing, corn bunting, tree pipit and lesser redpoll.
+Pensthorpe Conservation Trust set up Wensum Monitoring to support our survey and sightings work across the Wensum Valley.
+This includes working with the Upper Wensum Cluster Farm Group (UWCFG) to assist and coordinate the data collection for baseline and ongoing surveys across the 6000 hectares of the Group’s land.
+The turtle dove is the UWCFG’s flagship species.
+One of our aims is to map the occurrence of this fast-declining species along with other priority farmland and woodland species.
+These include grey partridge, lapwing, corn bunting, tree pipit and lesser redpoll.
 It is not just bird species that are recorded so sightings of grey hares, otters and water voles are all welcome.

 Corncrakes are a species that Pensthorpe has worked closely with for over a decade and following the end of a release project in the Nene Washes, Cambridgeshire with partners ZSL and RSPB, Pensthorpe Conservation Trust began working at a new release site here in Norfolk.
 Corncrakes spend their winters in central and southern Africa, following the long migration the birds usually arrive back in the area that they were hatched or released at in May.
 The males call at night with a rasping call that is quite unmistakeable.
 We need to record as many returning birds as possible so if you do hear what you may think is a corncrake, please record the sound and where you are and let us know as soon as possible.
 Email: email@example.com or connect with us on Twitter.